Pennsylvania

 Targeted fix vs. broader waterproofing plan

-Basement waterproofing decisions usually revolve around whether one clear entry point is causing the issue or whether the basement needs a more complete water-management strategy.
+Basement waterproofing decisions in York usually revolve around whether one clear entry point is causing the problem or whether repeat dampness is showing that the basement needs a more complete water-management strategy.

 Repair may make sense if